 - Refuse bleached or discoloured banknotes with visible traces of the removed staining because it has most likely been bleached or washed in an attempt to remove the stains caused by the ink from a security container.

-- If you have come into possession of a stained banknote, send it to the Croatian National Bank with the attached Application for the analysis and replacement of stained banknotes, in which you should provide any information known to you.
+- If you have come into possession of a stained banknote, send it to the Croatian National Bank with the attached Application for the analysis and replacement of cash, in which you should provide any information known to you.
 The Croatian National Bank will check if the stains are caused by the activation of a security container and, if necessary, may involve the police that can use the banknote as evidence against a perpetrator of a criminal offence.

 - If the analysis reveals that the stains are caused by the activation of a security container, you will not be entitled to replacement.
 The Croatian National Bank can replace banknotes stained by the ink from a security container only at the request of the legal owner of a stained banknote, with attached documents that can prove the cause of the activation of the security protection.